 Echoes from a Forgotten Past, 1883–1924

-As the intellectual fountainhead of the ideology of Hindutva, which is in the political ascendant in India today, Vinayak Damodar Savarkar is undoubtedly one of the most contentious political thinkers and leaders of the 20th Century.
+As the intellectual fountainhead of the ideology of Hindutva, which is in political ascendancy in India today, Vinayak Damodar Savarkar is undoubtedly one of the most contentious political thinkers and leaders of the twentieth century.
 Accounts of his eventful and stormy life have oscillated from eulogizing hagiographies to disparaging demonization.
 The truth, as always, lies somewhere in between and has unfortunately never been brought to light.
-Savarkar and his ideology stood as one of the tallest and most virulent opponents of Gandhi, his pacifist philosophy and the Indian National Congress.
+Savarkar and his ideology stood as one of the strongest and most virulent opponents of Gandhi, his pacifist philosophy and the Indian National Congress.

-Savarkar, an alleged atheist and a staunch rationalist who strongly opposed orthodox Hindu beliefs and dismissed cow worship as mere superstition was, arguably, the most vocal political voice for the Hindu community through the entire course of the Indian freedom struggle.
-From the heady days of revolution and generating international support for the cause of India's freedom as a law student in London, Savarkar found himself arrested, unfairly tried for sedition, transported and incarcerated at the Cellular Jail, in the Andamans for over a decade, where he underwent heart wrenching tortures.
+An alleged atheist and a staunch rationalist who opposed orthodox Hindu beliefs, encouraged inter-caste marriage and dining, and dismissed cow worship as mere superstition, Savarkar was, arguably, the most vocal political voice for the Hindu community through the entire course of India's freedom struggle.
+From the heady days of revolution and generating international support for the cause of India's freedom as a law student in London, Savarkar found himself arrested, unfairly tried for sedition, transported and incarcerated at the Cellular Jail, in the Andamans, for over a decade, where he underwent unimaginable torture.

-Drawing from a vast range of original archival documents across India and abroad, this biographical series puts Savarkar, his life and philosophy in a new perspective and looks at the man with all his achievements and failings.
+Drawing from a vast range of original archival documents across India and abroad, this biography in two parts-the first focusing on the years leading up to his incarceration and eventual release from the Kalapani-puts Savarkar, his life and philosophy in a new perspective and looks at the man with all his achievements and failings.